Outback Family History

 James Shaw

-James Shaw was a quiet unostentatious person who was highly respected in Coolgardie.
+James Shaw was a quiet, unostentatious person who was highly respected in Coolgardie.
 Mining Warden John Michael Finnerty and James Shaw were close friends.
 He was a Freemason of the 18th degree of the Rose Croix Lodge.
 His sporting interests found him president of the first Coolgardie cricket and football club, and a patron of the cycling club.
-He has been vice-president of the Chamber of Mines from its earliest constitution and a member of the Stock Exchange.
+He was also vice-president of the Chamber of Mines from its earliest constitution and a member of the Stock Exchange.

-He was one of the first owners of the Londonderry Gold Mine which floated for 700,000 pound’s.
-His share was registered on the 4 Aug 1894, he had 40 shares valued at 190 pounds per share.
-After Lord Fingall’s visit to the Londonderry Gold Mine which was known as The Golden Hole, Shaw organised the shaft to be surrounded by a 6ft corrugated iron fence and also for an iron and timber house to be built at the mine.
+He was one of the first owners of the Londonderry Gold Mine, which floated for £700,000.
+His share was registered on 4 Aug 1894, he had 40 shares valued at £190 per share.
+After Lord Fingall visited the Londonderry Gold Mine, which was known as The Golden Hole, Shaw organised the shaft to be surrounded by a 6ft corrugated iron fence and also for an iron and timber house to be built at the mine.
 James Shaw was elected as the first Mayor of Coolgardie in August 1894.

-On 8 Nov 1894 as Mayor he laid the foundation stone for the first two storey building in Coolgardie which was to include shops & offices and to cost 7000 pounds.
-On 12 Nov 1894 as Mayor he opened the Coolgardie State School which was a large tent with Mr Crabbe as schoolmaster.
+On 8 Nov 1894, as Mayor, he laid the foundation stone for the first two-storey building in Coolgardie, which was to include shops & offices and to cost £7000.
+On 12 Nov 1894, as Mayor, he opened the Coolgardie State School, which was a large tent with Mr Crabbe as schoolmaster.

 Opening Ceremony of the First State school in Coolgardie 1894

-Sadly his son Hugh Hamilton Shaw who was born in Kyneton Victoria 1875, died on the 23 Dec 1894 in Coolgardie age 18 from Typhoid Fever.
+Sadly, his son Hugh Hamilton Shaw, who was born in Kyneton, Victoria 1875, died on 23 December 1894 in Coolgardie, aged 18 years, from Typhoid Fever.
 He is buried in the Coolgardie Cemetery Wesleyan Section Grave A 53.
-This photograph show James shaw (on right with beard) at the graveside of his son.
+The following photograph shows James Shaw (on the right with a beard) at the graveside of his son.
 It was said he never fully recovered from this loss.
-As he had been suffering ill health since his sons death James Shaw tendered his resignation as Mayor of Coolgardie but the Coolgardie Council will not accept his resignation instead preferring to grant him leave of absence for a period of time.
+As he had been suffering ill health since his son’s death, James Shaw tendered his resignation as Mayor of Coolgardie, but the Coolgardie Council would not accept his resignation, instead preferring to grant him leave of absence for a period of time.

 Hugh Shaw Coolgardie Cemetery